BurakCulha/interactive_computer_graphics/6/README.md

-## environment mapping project is done with cubemap texture.
+## shadow mapping is done using spot light.

 ## initializes opengl context via glfw.

 ## loads teapot and plane obj using a simple custom obj loader.

-## uses render to texture for displaying environment reflections on the plane.
+## uses render to texture for creating shadow effect.

-## left mouse button transforms the teapot object in camera frame.

-## right mouse button translates the teapot object in camera frame.

 ## zoom in and out via mouse wheel.

-## if ALT key is pressed you can transform only plane and environment.

-## if CTRL key is pressed you can transform teapot, plane and environment.
+## parameters can be set via gui components.